Greilickville, Michigan: History

-The Greilickville area was settled by Godfrey Greilick and his family in 1856, recently emmigrating from Bohemia.
+The Greilickville area was settled by Godfrey Greilick and his family in 1856, recently emigrating from Bohemia.
 Greilick operated a number of sawmills in southeast Leelanau County.
 In 1875, brothers Albert and Seth H. Norris established a settlement on the shore of Grand Traverse Bay consisting of a grist mill, tannery, brickyard, and pottery factory, as well as a post office with the name Norrisville.
-The post office lasted from September of 1881 to June of 1882, and again from May of 1884 to July of 1902.
+The post office lasted from September 1881 to June 1882, and again from May 1884 to July 1902.
 In 1874, James W. Markham purchased the Norris' brickyard, expanding it and establishing commercial service.
 Markham Bricks, renowned for their pale yellow color derived from sediments in Cedar Lake, was supplied to build much of nearby Traverse City and the Traverse City State Hospital.

 In 1893, an extension of the Manistee and North-Eastern Railroad was opened through the community, with a station named Greilickville, in honor of Godfrey Greilick.
 The community later took on the name.
 In the early 20th century, Greilickville transitioned to a tourism-based economy, and established itself as a convenient location for tall ships to drop off tourists to the region.

 In 1961, when Greilickville's population was about 900, a special election was held in sections 28 and 33 of Elmwood Township, including Greilickville, to decide a proposal regarding making those areas a home-rule village called Elmwood.
 The proposal was defeated by a vote of 238 to 88.

 In 1995, the Leelanau Trail, a public rail trail, opened on the right-of-way of the former Manistee and North-Eastern Railroad.